juek/CustomSections/README.md

 | **`multi_image`**<br/><br/>![Screenshot](/docs/controls/multi_image.png?raw=true)<br/>opens a file manager window | **`radio_group`**<br/><br/>![Screenshot](/docs/controls/radio_group.png?raw=true) |  |
 | **`knob`**(extra control)<br/><br/>![Screenshot](/docs/controls/knob.png?raw=true) | **`multi_date`**(extra control)<br/><br/>![Screenshot](/docs/controls/multi_date.png?raw=true)<br/>with sorting option, <br>dates are managed in modal boxes |  |

+## A note for users/admins
+Custom Sections is a developer/desinger plugin.
+To make use of it, you will need to have at least basic coding skills, namely HTML and CSS.
+You won't necessarily have to know much about PHP or JavaScript but you must not produce syntax errors (such as missing quotes, brackets, etc.) when building upon the demo types.
+Required coding skills grow with the complexity of things you're planning to do.
+The bundled section types, whichever they might eventually be, are merely meant as examples and they certainly won't be of any practical use unless you figure out how to adapt them.
+We will subsequently try to make the plugin as fail-safe as possible and to provide decent documentation.
+For the time being (beta stage) some parts will be hard to understand and are subject to change.
+So, to come to the point, if you're not into coding at all, this one is not for you.

 ## A note for developers
 Building own section types normally requires in-depht knowledge of Typesetter CMS.
 This plugin will make things way easier, but it still hooks into the CMS at a rather low level.
 This implicates that Typesetter will not be able to catch and report all errors like it can do on higher levels.
 Especially errors in the editor components, which are 'AJAXed', can be really tricky to debug.
 When you start creating your own section types using this plugin, frequent testing is a good idea.